digitalbricklayer/techteapotcom/src/content/posts/the-elephant-and-the-cloud.md

 One thing is certain: creating scalable websites just got a whole lot easier and cheaper.

-<strong>Update June 2013</strong>: Microsoft have indeed built a scalable .NET based PaaS offering leveraging their developer toolset, called [Windows Azure](http://www.windowsazure.com/).
+**Update June 2013**: Microsoft have indeed built a scalable .NET based PaaS offering leveraging their developer toolset, called [Windows Azure](http://www.windowsazure.com/).
 It is maturing very nicely.